virgil17/TidyData/Codebook.md

 3. Body linear acceleration and angular velocity were derived in time to obtain the jerk signals denoted by BodyAccJerk and BodyGyroJerk.
 4. The f-prefix denotes the fields which are the result of application of a Fast Fourier Transform to the signals, and hence these signals are frequency domain signals.

-Here are the list of columns.
+Here are the list of columns:

 - **activityname**                 : Factor w/ 6 levels "LAYING","SITTING",..: 1 1 1 1 1 1 1 1 1 1 ...
   - The activity name, which is one of the following: